ZeroDelusions/CImple/README.md

 ### Chaining syntax

-CImple provides more advanced syntax for cases when it's needed to 'save' result of CIFilters for later usage.
-Inside `.filters()`:
+CImple provides more advanced syntax for cases when it's needed to 'save' result of CIFilters for later usage. `.chain()` function works by the same rules as `.filters()`

 ```Swift
 uiImg = CImple().filters() {